adamgulyas/currency-modelling/README.md

 ### Initial Time-Series Plotting

-Looking at only the price movement in the past 30 years, there is a narrowing of the highs and lows as time goes on.
-In other words, dramatic shifts in the exchange rate have lessened over the decades.
+Looking at the price movement in the past 30 years, there is a pattern of consistent volatility.

 ![price](./images/price.png)